mattmakai/mattmakai.com/source/content/posts/141003-must-have-hackathon-links.rst

 :category: post
 :date: 2014-10-03

-What's the difference between a hackathon project result that brings the audience to their feet and one that lands with a thud?
+What's the difference between a hackathon project that amazes the audience versus one that lands with a thud?
 For better or worse if you're looking to win a hackathon it takes more than just code to impress the audience.